-Post-traumatic stress disorder (PTSD) is a term that you hear more frequently now.
-Moreover, it typically refers to survivors of combat.
+Post-traumatic stress disorder (PTSD) is a term that you hear more and more frequently now.
+There are a variety of events and occurrences that can lead to PTSD.
+However, it typically refers to survivors of combat.
 That said, it can also affect people who’ve never spent a day in the military.
+These people suffer a great deal of emotional and psychological distress.
+A common coping mechanism can be drugs or alcohol.
 Therefore, here’s what you need to know about PTSD and addiction.

 Living through a traumatic event at some point in your life can cause PTSD.
 In fact, it left you with emotional and psychological scars.
 Intrusive thoughts crop up at odd times.
 Additionally, unwelcome feelings bother you when you try to focus on other things.